Ontario New Democratic Party: Resurgence under Andrea Horwath

 At an automatic leadership review held at the party's provincial convention in April 2012, 76.4% of delegates voted in favour of Horwath's continued leadership.

 In September 2012, NDP candidate Catherine Fife won a by-election in the riding of Kitchener—Waterloo after the resignation of former Progressive Conservative MPP Elizabeth Witmer.
 Fife's victory increased the NDP caucus to a total of 18 seats in the provincial legislature.

 Further by-election victories in ridings formerly held by the Liberals included Peggy Sattler in London West and Percy Hatfield in Windsor—Tecumseh in August 2013, and Wayne Gates in Niagara Falls.
 This increased the NDP caucus to 21 members in the Legislative Assembly.

 At the 2018 provincial election, the NDP ended 23 years of third party status, winning 40 seats to become the official opposition–the party's best showing since winning government in 1990.
 Notably, they took all of Old Toronto (i.e., what was the city of Toronto before the 1999 amalgamation of Metro Toronto) and took eight seats in northern Ontario.
 They also took all but one seat each in Hamilton and Niagara.

 At the leadership review held in June 2019 during a policy convention, Horwath received support from 84% of delegates.

 Horwath resigned after the party lost seats in the 2022 Ontario general election.
-Peter Tabuns was chosen interim leader on June 28, 2022.
+Peter Tabuns was chosen interim leader on 28 June 2022.

 Official Opposition under Marit Stiles

-After the interim leadership of Peter Tabuns, Marit Stiles was declared Ontario NDP leader by a majority vote at an event in Downtown Toronto on February 4, 2023.
+After the interim leadership of Peter Tabuns, Marit Stiles was declared Ontario NDP leader by a majority vote at an event in Downtown Toronto on 4 February 2023.

 In October 2023, Hamilton Centre MPP Sarah Jama was removed from the NDP caucus for allegedly failing to abide by the terms of an agreement between herself and Stiles.
-Jama was accused of taking a "number of unilateral actions" without party endorsement, which included making statements regarding the 2023 Israel-Hamas war; being uncooperative with NDP colleagues; and threatening Premier Doug Ford with legal action without first consulting her caucus.
+Jama was accused of taking a "number of unilateral actions" without party endorsement, which included making statements regarding the Gaza war; being uncooperative with NDP colleagues; and threatening Premier Doug Ford with legal action without first consulting her caucus.
 Stiles had originally defended Jama, and had met privately with Jama beforehand, asking her to remove her statement and apologize.
 Jama subsequently apologized for her posts but, in defiance of the party's directive, refused to remove the statement, instead pinning it to the top of her feed on X. Jama said: "I don't plan on apologizing..."
 The NDP was divided over the issue.
 Some in the NDP stated that Jama should have been ejected sooner for refusing to remove her statement; some were critical of the political damage that resulted from the delay in expelling Jama with one MPP having to be convinced not to quit the NDP over the delay; while others criticized Stiles for her decision to remove Jama from caucus including two constituency associations that demanded Stiles resign as leader.

+On 3 February 2026, ONDP deputy leader Doly Begum resigned to run as a federal Liberal by-election candidate; the party held the seat in the 2026 Scarborough Southwest provincial by-election.